alextselegidis/easyappointments-wordpress/doc/wp-readme.txt

 Easy!Appointments has an official group where many users help each other with problems, enhancements and other contributions.
 It is the best place to interact with other users and share your experiences with the project.

 == Changelog ==

+= 1.1.0 =
+* Updated Easy!Appointments release to v1.2.1.
+* Back-end UI improvements.
+* Install operation will not try to create a new directory, but it will use an existing one.

 = 1.0.1 =
 * Initial release in WordPress plugin repositories.